douglasuw/douglasuw/README.md

 ### Hi there 👋
 - My name is Douglas Sousa
-- I'm civil engineering, and I'm full stack web developer
+- I'm civil engineer, and I'm full stack web developer

 #### Technologies and tools I use daily: